 Who is Stateless and Where?

-Areas that have seen large movements of people due to war or economic migration have also been significantly affected.
-In West Africa, the estimated stateless population in Côte d'Ivoire is 700,000, many of whom are of Burkinabe ancestry and were not eligible for Ivorian nationality after the country's independence from France in 1960.
+Areas that have seen large movements of people due to war or economic migration have also been significantly affected by statelessness.
+In West Africa, the estimated stateless population in Côte d'Ivoire is 700,000, many of whom were migrants of Burkinabé descent who were not eligible for Ivorian nationality after the country's independence from France in 1960.

 Other large stateless populations are the product of policies which exclude people deemed to be foreign, despite their deep roots in the countries concerned.
-More than 1 million people in Myanmar's Rakhine state are stateless on the basis of the current citizenship law.
+More than one million people in Myanmar's Rakhine state are stateless on the basis of the current citizenship law.
 In the Dominican Republic, a Constitutional Court ruling in 2013 applied new nationality criteria retroactively and affected the nationality status of tens of thousands of people of Haitian descent born in the Dominican Republic.